cysouw/diathesis/text/c09_adverbials.md

 ### [ NA– | NpA ] *fest-* Object exchange {#sec:adverbial-fest}

-=> part-whole relations?

-The obligatory location often depends on the role of the accusative object.
+This diathesis is yet another kind of object exchange, namely a ~~joined meronym~~.
+This is basically the reversal of the 'filled holonym' object exchange in [@sec:adverbial-applicative-voll].
+This diathesis applies to verbs of connection.
+After the diathesis the new accusative object is a component part ('meronym') that is attached to the old accusative object ('holonym').
 For example, the verb *nähen* 'to sew' takes an accusative object in the role of 'sewee' (i.e. the thing that is being sewn together).
-In such a sentence, any locational phrase is optional [@next a].
-However, there is a diathesis with *nähen* that produces a sentence in which the accusative encodes another role, namely the 'attachee' (see [@sec:prepositions-partitive-free]).
-As a result of this diathesis [@next b], the accusative encodes a component (here *Knopf* 'button') that is attached to something else by sewing (here *Hose* 'trousers').
-When such an accusative 'attachee' role is present, then the 'attached site' locational phrase cannot be left out [@next c].
-Now, adding the resultative adverbial *fest* allows for this location of the attachment to be dropped [@next d].
-Note that this resultative adverbial *fest* cannot be used with the 'sewee' role [@next e].
-This last sentence only can be interpreted as the *Hose* being 'attachee', not 'sewee'.
+However, there is a resultative diathesis *festnähen* 'to attach by sewing' [@next b] that produces a sentence in which the accusative encodes another role, namely the 'attachee' (here *Knopf* 'button') that is attached to something else by sewing (here *Hose* 'trousers').
+This attachment location is marked by an *an, in* or *auf* prepositional phrase, and it is optional [@next c].
+This diathesis is similar to the diatheses diescussed in [@sec:prepositions-partitive-free] and [-@sec:preverb-applicative-in-antipassive].

 ::: ex
 - Er näht eine Hose.
-- Er näht den Knopf an seiner Hose.
+- Er näht den Knopf an seiner Hose fest.
-- ^* Er näht einen Knopf.
 - Er näht den Knopf fest.
-- ^^?^ Er näht eine Hose fest.
 :::

-=> retain old accusative?
-Ich nähe den Knopf fest an der Hose.
-Ich schneide etwas lose von [NA–|NpA]

 **Attested Verbs**

-- fest- : *bügeln, kitten, kleben, leimen, löten, nähen, schreiben, schweißen*
+- fest- : (verbs of connection) *kitten, kleben, leimen, löten, nähen, schweißen*
+- fest- : (other verbs) *bügeln, schreiben*

 **Further Examples**